Etsy

-Etsy, Inc. is an American e-commerce company with an emphasis on the selling of handmade or vintage items and craft supplies.
-These items fall under a wide range of categories, including jewelry, bags, clothing, home decor, religious items, furniture, toys, art, music and books as well as craft supplies and tools.
+Etsy, Inc. is an American e-commerce company focused on handmade or vintage items and craft supplies.
+Its marketplace includes categories such as jewelry, apparel, home decor, furniture, toys, and art.
 Items described as vintage must be at least 20 years old.
-The site follows in the tradition of open craft fairs, giving sellers personal storefronts where they list their goods for a fee of US$0.20 per item.
-Beginning in 2013, Etsy allowed sellers to sell mass-manufactured items.
+The platform provides sellers with individual storefronts where they list their goods for a fee of US$0.20 per item.
+Since 2013, the company has allowed the sale of mass-manufactured items.

-As of 31 December 2024, Etsy had over 100 million items in its marketplace, and the online marketplace for handmade and vintage goods connected 8 million sellers with 96 million buyers.
+As of 31 December 2024, Etsy's marketplace contained more than 100 million active listings and connected 8 million sellers with 96 million buyers.
 At the end of 2024, Etsy had 2,400 employees.
-In 2024, Etsy had total sales, or gross merchandise sales (GMS), of US$12.6 billion on the platform.
-That year, Etsy garnered a revenue of $2.81 billion and registered a net gain of $303 million.
-The platform generates revenue primarily from three streams: its Marketplace revenue, which includes a fee of 6.5% of the final sale value, a listing fee of 20 cents per item, and Seller Services, which includes fees for services such as "Promoted Listings", payment processing, and purchases of shipping labels through the platform.
+In 2024, Etsy had gross merchandise sales of US$12.6 billion, a revenue of $2.81 billion, and a net gain of $303 million.

+The platform generates revenue from three streams.
+Marketplace revenue includes a 6.5% transaction fee on the final sale value and a listing fee of $0.20 per item.
+Seller Services include fees for services such as "Promoted Listings," payment processing, and the purchase of shipping labels through the platform.
 Other revenue includes fees received from third-party payment processors.